-Revision 11-3; Effective September 1, 2011
+Revision 18-2; Effective September 3, 2018

-An Assisted Living apartment must be a double occupancy apartment with a connected bedroom, kitchen and bathroom area that provides a minimum of 350 square feet of space per participant, and meet the following specifications:
+An assisted living (AL) apartment must be a double occupancy apartment with a connected bedroom, kitchen and bathroom area that provides a minimum of 350 square feet of space per participant, and meet the following specifications:

-Indoor common areas used by waiver participants may be included in computing the minimum square footage.
+Indoor common areas used by STAR+PLUS Home and Community Based Services (HCBS) program members may be included in computing the minimum square footage.
 The portion of the common area allocated must not exceed usable square footage divided by the maximum number of individuals who have access to the common areas.

 The kitchen must be equipped with a sink, refrigerator, a cooking appliance that can be removed or disconnected, adequate space for food preparation and storage space for utensils and supplies.
 A cooking appliance may be a stove, microwave or built-in surface unit.